7 Common Pet Poisoning Risks

 1. Chocolate

 Chocolate is toxic to dogs and cats due to both the caffeine it contains and a chemical called theobromine.
 While dark chocolate is the most toxic, no amount of chocolate is safe for pets.
+So, to make things clear, can chocolate kill dogs?
+In severe cases, yes, which is why immediate veterinary attention should be given importance.

 The first and most common sign of chocolate ingestion is vomiting.
 This is not an situation where you want to wait and see how the pet does.
 Contact your vet immediately.